josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧠 36.
-Overfitting is a military-learning problem
+## 37. 🧠 Overfitting Is A Military-Learning Problem

 Machine-learning language is useful here.

-A system can become extremely good at the training distribution it repeatedly encounters.

-And worse at generalising outside it.
+A system can become extremely good at the distribution it repeatedly encounters and worse at generalising beyond it.

-Afghanistan rewarded competence around a particular set of assumptions.
+Afghanistan generated one extremely powerful learning environment.

-Ukraine is now generating another powerful training distribution.
+Ukraine is generating another.

 The challenge is to learn intensely without assuming:

-> **the next problem will look exactly like the current one.**
+> **the next problem will look exactly like this one.**

-That means separating:

-### mechanism
+Separate:

+> **mechanism**

 from:

-### context.
+> **context.**

 ---

-## 🧩 37.
-Mechanism versus context
+## 38. 🧩 Mechanism Versus Context

 For example:

 ### Mechanism

-Units need robust logistics under attack.
+Units require robust logistics under attack.

 ### Context

-The exact logistics problem observed in Ukraine.
+The exact logistics problems observed in Ukraine.

 ### Mechanism